dipamsen/docker-internals/docs/NOTES.md

 By utilizing containerization, Docker ensures that applications run consistently across various computing environments, enhancing portability and reducing conflicts between different system configurations.
 It leverages OS-level virtualization to deliver software in packages called containers, which are isolated from one another and bundle their own software, libraries, and configuration files. ​

 ## Docker Ecosystem

+Two important tools in the Cloud Native ecosystem are `runc` and `containerd`.

+- **containerd**: A container runtime that manages the complete container lifecycle - pulling images, managing storage, and running containers.

+  - Handles image management (pulling, pushing, and storing images).
+  - Manages container execution, including starting, stopping, and pausing containers.
+  - Provides snapshot management (for storage backends like overlayfs).
+  - Uses runc as the default runtime to create containers.

+- **runc**: A lightweight container runtime that creates and runs containers based on the OCI (Open Container Initiative) specifications.
+  - Implements the low-level container management tasks, such as creating namespaces, cgroups, and setting up the container environment.
+  - Executes the container process in the configured environment.